rNLKJA/UoM-DS-2019-2024/README.md

         - Make the resulting graph directed arc-consistent by performing a backward pass from the tail to the root, enforcing arc consistency for all arcs Parent(X_i) -> X_i.
 This will prune the domain of the variables in the constraint graph.
 Throw a failure value if this is not possible.
         - Now start at the root, and perform a forward assignment using standard backtracking.
 But note we already enforced arc-consistency on all the arcs, so irrespective of the assignment we choose for any given node, there will be at least one consistent assignment to all its children, guaranteeing a solution.
 Hence this step never actucally has to backtrack.
         - Checking consistent requires O(D^2) operations (pairwise comparison), and no arc must be considered more than once in the absence of backtracking, for a worst-case runtime O(ED^2).

+    - Briefly describe the operation of the most constrainted-variable heuristic for the forward checking search algorithm.
+        - When backtracking, choose the variable with the most constraints with respect to the other unassigned variables.

     </details>

 ---